d-flood/pyventure/readme.md

 # Pyventure is a simple library for creating a text adventure with Python
-I created this library with and for my son for him practice coding, using pip, and importing libraries.
+I created this library with and for my son for him to practice coding, using pip, and importing libraries.